-The shipments index in the US Fifth District increased to -5 in January 2026 from -11 in December, according to the most recent survey from the Federal Reserve Bank of Richmond.
-Richmond Fed Manufacturing Shipments in the United States averaged 2.73 points from 1993 until 2026, reaching an all time high of 36.00 points in March of 2004 and a record low of -71.00 points in April of 2020. source: Federal Reserve Bank of Richmond
+The Fifth District manufacturing shipments index rose to 16 in May 2026, the highest since June 2021, according to the Federal Reserve Bank of Richmond.
+Richmond Fed Manufacturing Shipments in the United States averaged 2.70 points from 1993 until 2026, reaching an all time high of 36.00 points in March of 2004 and a record low of -71.00 points in April of 2020. source: Federal Reserve Bank of Richmond

 Calendar GMT Reference Actual Previous Consensus TEForecast